ChrisKildunne/board-shop/README.md

 - [Board Shop](https://board-shop-81f8a4bd2226.herokuapp.com/)

 # Next Steps
--Enable an admin to create, delete and edit products from the products page -Create a search bar so users can search for specific products -Optimize app design for mobile users
+- Enable an admin to create, delete and edit products from the products page
+- Optimize app design for mobile users
+- Tie application into specific products on stripe side to take full advantage of stripe features i.e. emailed reciepts, refunds etc...
+- Utilized google maps api for shipping details